MichaelOmosebi/analyse-data_science-books/README.md

 To get started with the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies (see the [Dependencies](#dependencies) section for details).
+2. Install the required dependencies (as outlined in the _import line_ of each notebook/project_stage).
-3. Get the EIU dataset for Global liveable cities (see the [Data](#data) section for details).
-4. Run the project script or notebook to generate visualization and explore the data.
+3. Run the project script or notebook to generate visualization and explore the data.

 ## Data